Hit!: Production

-Many of the people, both cast and crew, involved in this film had previously worked on Lady Sings the Blues (1972).
+Several of the cast and crew had previously worked on Lady Sings the Blues (1972).

+Filming began in late November 1972.
+Shooting took place at various locations in Los Angeles, Washington state, Marseille, Chicago and British Columbia.

 The F/V Victory, which Richard Pryor is seen piloting, was supposed to be blown up, with money being offered to owner Donald Gillich (who actually steered the boat from the pilot house below) for a replacement.
 Gillich however shot the producers down, saying he didn't want his family's boat destroyed.

 The role of Nick Allen was originally written for Steve McQueen.

 Reception

 Vincent Canby of The New York Times wrote, "It's a movie out for kicks, but the kicks are so implausible, so humorless, so without redeeming style and wit, that to sit through it is to give oneself a false low."
 Variety faulted the film for "illogical plotting" and a too-long running time that "allows for some tedium," but praised "a charismatic dimension to Williams' leading performance, some tautly edited and dramatically photographed action setpieces and some nifty comic business deftly handled by Furie," as well a "consistently excellent supporting cast."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four, writing that it "isn't going to win any prizes for originality," but nevertheless provides "solid entertainment and should be a box office smash."
 Charles Champlin of the Los Angeles Times wrote that "at the level of calculated make-believe it was seeking, the movie succeeds extremely well.
 It is a big, long (two hours and a quarter), richly glossy international crime adventure, a generally suspenseful piece of storytelling centering on the strong and sympathetic performance of Billy Dee Williams in the lead role."